Perfect Four Day Havasupai Falls Itinerary

 This location is off the strip, so you can expect cheaper parking than elsewhere.

-During our last trip to Vegas, we stayed here for the incredible pool!
+During our last trip to Vegas, we stayed here for the incredible pool.
 It also has a great location on the south end of the strip.
-We loved walking the strip and taking the tram back, with a stop right at the hotel.
+We loved walking the strip and taking the tram back, it has a stop right at the hotel.

 Luxury: